 If you like the idea of greenery but don’t want to wait for it to grow, fake ivy is the next best thing.
 It’s a good option for those wondering how to make a balcony private quickly because it’s ready within minutes.

 As with real ivy, you’ll need to provide a support frame around which you can wrap the fake ivy.
-A trellis is ideal because it’s cheap, easy to build, and can be adjusted to any size.
+Grab an expandable lattice and pair it with some fake ivy.
+Using an expandable lattice is ideal because it’s relatively cheap, easy to install, and can be adjusted to any size.
+If you’re looking for other ways to use a lattice for privacy, though, check out our guide.

-Alternatively, with a bit of DIY skill, you could turn fake ivy into a set of curtains.
+Finally, with a bit of DIY skill, you could turn fake ivy into a set of curtains that hang from your balcony ceiling.
 All you’d need to do is cut it into strips and fix these to curtain eyelets.
 Doing this would give you all the benefits of fake ivy but in a flexible option.

 Fake ivy isn’t your only option, of course.
 There are so many kinds of fake vines available, some of which are incredibly realistic.
 Over time, however, you might find they start to look a bit battered depending on the weather.